Spinosaurus: Diet and feeding

 A 2024 paper suggests that Spinosaurus and other spinosaurines in addition to fish also preyed upon small to medium-sized terrestrial vertebrates, and had relatively weak bite forces compared to those of other theropods.

+A 2026 study suggested, based on the analysis of cranial remains of two genera of Spinosaurids including specimens referred to the controversial Spinosaurus maroccanus, that Spinosaurids had a highly developed and sensitive neurovascular system and a high tooth replacement rate from a young age.